-1.5 mm Butterfly Dance DRS derma roller is a home use derma rolling device which helps in improving the absorption of applied skin care products, triggering new collagen synthesis in skin and removing acne scars, surgical or burn scars, very deep wrinkles and stretch marks.
-Butterfly Dance DRS derma roller has very fine medical titanium needles.
+1.5 mm DRS derma roller is a home use derma rolling device which helps in improving the absorption of applied skin care products, triggering new collagen synthesis in skin and removing acne scars, surgical or burn scars, very deep wrinkles and stretch marks.
+Butterfly Dance DRS derma roller has very fine medical stainless alloy needles.

 Helps get rid of acne and stretch marks